 The candidates are scored on the basis of number of questions answered correctly within the stipulated time penalizing the candidate for every wrong answer through negative marking.

 Computer-Adaptive Tests: These tests are tailored to the examinee’s level of ability.
 There is no set question paper.
 The questions are decided while the examinee is attempting the test.
-If he is doing well, he is given more and more difficult questions, which are worth more marks; if he is not performing well, he is given easier questions, which are worth fewer marks.
+If (s)he is doing well, (s)he is given more and more difficult questions, which are worth more marks; if (s)he is not performing well, he is given easier questions, which are worth fewer marks.

 Online CAT has been a Computerized Non-Adaptive Test (known as Computer Based Test or CBT) since it went online in 2009.
-It is expected to be Adaptive in years to come (refer to http://www.ndtv.com/article/bangalore/common-admission-test-to-become-round-the-year-affair-from-2012-68819).
-Actual format is communicated every year in the CAT Notification which is typically released in July/August.
+It could become Adaptive like the GMAT in the years to come.
+The likely format for any CAT is communicated in advance every year in the CAT Notification which is typically released in July end.

 To find out more about Online CAT visit the office site http://www.catiim.in/

 Yes.
-There are many other entrance exams.
+There are many other MBA entrance exams.
 Mostly, these exams are college specific and are acceptable only at the participating institutions.
-Some of most popular exams are: XAT for Xavier Labour Research Institute (XLRI) Jamshedpur and other Xavier’s Institutes, IIFT for Indian Institute of Foreign Trade Delhi, Common Entrance Test (CET) for Management institutes in Maharashtra, SNAP for Symbiosis Institute of Business Management, Management Admission Test (MAT) for AIMA registered Institutes (MAT is the only exam that is conducted 4 times in a year).
+Some of most popular exams are: XAT for Xavier Labour Research Institute (XLRI) Jamshedpur, other Xavier group Institutes and nearly 40 other MBA colleges, IIFT for Indian Institute of Foreign Trade Delhi, Common Entrance Test (CET) for Management institutes in Maharashtra, SNAP for Symbiosis Institute of Business Management, Management Admission Test (MAT) for AIMA registered Institutes.

-So, basically, graduate from all streams of Graduation are eligible to apply for the CAT and other MBA entrance exams.
-(For more details, refer to the list of Institutions that is available with our counselors here.)
+So, basically, graduates from all streams are eligible to apply for the CAT and other MBA entrance exams.
+(For more details, refer to the list of Institutions that is available at our centers.)

 4 key skill areas tests are: